mcmonojit/crio-Gdrive/README.md

 For other distributions : https://github.com/inotify-tools/inotify-tools/wiki

-# to run the script in the background
-`./watch.sh &`

-# to run the script in foreground
+# to run the script
 `./watch.sh`